huangbolun/data-ai-iot/DSVM/README.md

 ## Part 1: Provisioning a Windows Data Science Virtual Machine

 We will be using the [Windows Data Science Virtual Machine (DSVM)](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.windows-data-science-vm) on Azure.
 Please follow these steps to get the DSVM ready for the tutorial.
-There are three ways to provision a DSVM: through the [Azure portal UI](https://portal.azure.com/), programatically using the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates), or through [AI Quickstarts](https://quickstart.azure.ai/).
+There are three ways to provision a DSVM: through the [Azure portal UI](https://portal.azure.com/), programatically using the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), or an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates).

 ### 1.1 Provisioning a Windows DSVM using the Azure portal (15 minutes)